TIGRLab/documentation/docs/methods/VSCode.md

 Once authenticated, you’re connected!

+Note that if the machine you're connecting to has a very old operating system, you may see a warning that says something like "The remote host does not meet the prerequisites for running VS Code server".
+Currently this happens with scclogin.camhres.ca, for example.
+You best option is to choose a different node, if you can, and suffer through with a traditional non-vscode terminal when you have to use those older nodes.
+If you have no other choice, though, you can downgrade your VSCode version to 1.98 or earlier, but be aware that this may create a host of other issues and cause a loss of a lot of functionality.

 ## Navigating

 A major benefit of Remote-SSH is that it allows you to explore remote directories and open terminal sessions from within VS Code.